Dr Barbara Mitra

 Media, Communications and Cultural Studies Association (MeCCSA)

 European Communication Research and Education Association

-Mitra, B., M. (2015) Catalogues, Advertising, Gender and the future In B.M.
+- Mitra, B. and Mirza, M. (2015) The Construction of Childhood Gender Identity through Advertising in Kays Catalogue (1920-200) In B.M.
 Mitra and R.E.
 Johnson (Eds.)
 Gender Construction in Kays Catalogues: 1920 to the New Millennium, Cambridge, Cambridge Academic Ltd.

 External Examiner, BA (Hons) Communication, Media and Culture, Oxford Brookes University, 2008-2012

 Barbara helps organise Café Philosophique at which philosophical ideas are discussed in the informal, friendly setting of the Fold in Bransford.
 If you are interested in finding out more about this, please contact Barbara by email.

 Barbara is also on the organising committee for Woo Feminista (a feminist group in Worcester) which organises Feminist Cafés and other events.
 If you are interested in finding out more about this, please contact Barbara by email